 Table 3 lists the different relationship types and depths that have evolved from these new community-connecting networking sites.
 In general, a social network is a set of people connected by a set of socially meaningful relationships.
 According to [7], online relationships are based more on shared interests and less on social characteristics.
-The recent crop of social networking sites that have appeared are based on the small world phenomenon of six degrees of separation.
+The recent crop of social networking sites that have appeared are based on the concept of six degrees of separation.
+Once members have contributed their information to the networks, there appears to be several depths to their online relationships that they can share with other members.

-The main relationships are listed as friends, friends of friends, and friends of friends (in essence, strangers).
+The main relationships are listed as friends, friends of friends, and friends of friends of friends (in essence, strangers).
 There is also the exposure to the entire network or community of persons.
 These ratings of friends are also given the term "degrees", and can be thought of as a type of weighting.
 People are unlikely to want people five degrees away to contact them or their own friends, so the viewing needs to be controlled.
 Viewing can be controlled on these sites by the individual members as to who can reach them and who their information will be available to through controls and settings within the sites themselves.
 Users are allowed to see profiles that can be set to the maximum or minimum number of degrees away.
 A friend is defined as someone whose company and attitudes one finds sympathetic and to whom one is closely related.
 The orkut site has a friendship barometer that lets members rate their relationship to another member based on their actual relationship with that person: haven't met, acquaintance, friend, good friend, and best friend. orkut has a linear scale of friendships, but it is not detailed enough as there is not enough metadata as to what exactly it is that quantifies a friend.
 LinkedIn masks a member's contacts, and they need to request the contact or in some cases to have outside contact with the other party.
 Networks from Ryze and Tribe to Friendster and orkut are explicit in that both interests and people are easily connected to others both through their photos and browsable links.
 However, there are limits, for example Friendster relationships are defined by referrals, so that a member can only browse four degrees away and not the entire network

-4. Business Models and Potential Profitability
+2.3 Business Models and Potential Profitability

-Social networking sites have low overheads and aggregate large quantities of valuable information through user profiles, ranging from their favourite books to movies, and such information can be targeted for very specific advertising.
+Social networking sites have low overheads and aggregate large quantities of valuable information through user profiles, ranging from their favorite books to movies, and such information can be targeted for very specific advertising.
 A number of these sites have classifieds and even advertise openings for job opportunities.
-It is the business networking sites that perhaps will prove to be more profitable, as they provide more opportunities for people with membership subscriptions to look for jobs, contracts and other prospects all at the one central focal point in essence everything done in the one place a one stop website for all your business connections and job hunting.
+Some business networking sites like Linkedin will perhaps prove to be more profitable.
+Linkedin offers many valuable features to maintain and build up your business network and contacts.
+Making it easier to maintain and make new business contacts and making it a very effective way to maintain valuable business contacts.
+The value of the network increases as the number of members increases.
+The business networking sites provide more opportunities for people with membership subscriptions to look for jobs, contracts and other prospects creating viable options to make a profit on.
 Social networking at present is still looking for a solid business model.
-It is apparent that the business models for all these social and business networking sites is not yet set in stone, but the question remains if there is a potential revenue model.
+The business Model for social networks is unclear as how to make profits from these sites and the question remains if there is a potential revenue model.
 Venture capitalists continue to fund social and business networking sites however, giving rise to the speculation that there is a bubble within this niche in the market.